How to Prevent Data Breaches: Best Tactics

 How to prevent a data breach?

-Here are 15 tactics to prevent data breaches in the most effective way.
+Here are 15 tactics to prevent data breaches most effectively which include:

 1. Implement Strong Access Controls